 Presented in Partnership with the Latin American Art Pavilion

 The Pompano Beach Cultural Center is proud to announce its inaugural exhibit, Shipwrecked of Reason: Half a Century in Cuban Art, a world premiere collection of work from the top twenty Cuban contemporary artists.
 This exhibit is curated by the internationally renowned, Isabel María Pérez Pérez and is presented in partnership with the Latin American Art Pavilion (LAAP).
-The exhibit will be on display through the end of July.
+The exhibit will be on display through late August.
 Gallery Hours 10 AM – 6 PM.
 To schedule a tour please call 954-839-9578.

 “Bringing the finest cultural offerings to Pompano Beach is the mission of this center,” said Alyona Ushe, President and CEO of The Creatives, the organization that manages and programs the venue.
 “This Cuban exhibit exemplifies our pursuit of excellence.
 We are honored to have been selected to showcase this collection, and we are very grateful for the artistic guidance of Ms. Pérez and Maria Napoles, from the Latin American Art Pavilion.”